Service is at the heart of who we are as a Christian community.

 Once a month, we gather as a parish community to share a meal, to learn about Church teaching, and have a time of Eucharistic Adoration.
 The vision for our Unite Faith Formation gatherings is to provide a time for all ages to encounter and follow Christ.
 This model of Religious Education seeks to engage the whole family in faith and puts the emphasis on the home and the role of the domestic church in our formation as Catholics.
 Volunteers are needed to help with providing food for and serving the meal as well as set up and tear down of chairs and tables.

-Youth Ministry Support Team
+Childcare Support Team

 Volunteer and Service